Launch Ghost with Rackspace Deployments

 We thought so too, and with the help of John O'Nolan and Hannah Wolfe over at Ghost, we put together a Rackspace Deployment to do all of this for you with just a couple of clicks.
 Here's how:

-Sign In to https://mycloud.rackspace.com and click the "Deployments" tab:
+- Sign in to myCloud at https://login.rackspace.com and click the Deployments tab:

 Once your deployment is finished, you can add a DNS record for your domain to point to the server that was created for you, or just browse to the IP address of the server to get started using Ghost.